alexhallam/fwdt/README.md

 Scorch is defined as `[1 - (fl_word_count/csv_word_count)]`.
 Using the example at the top of the page `fl_word_count=187` and `csv_word_count=453`, so `1 - (187/453) ~ 59%`.
 This is an uncommonly high scorch.
 It
 represents the percent of text saved by using a fl file over a complete csv.
 Even if scorch is smaller, 5%, that is still 5% that will not have to entered by hand thus will be error free.

-## How to make a valid fast log file

-The rules are very simple.

-1. The first two lines (column headers and the first line of data) must be complete.
-2. All subsequent lines are replaced by the right most column.
-(Put columns that change the most frequently to the right).

 ## Help